saquibahmad1234/syedsaquibahmad/_posts/2026-01-25-why-54-and-54f-are-they-are-needed.md

 The exemption is available when the assessee purchases or constructs One Residential House located in India.
 Time Limit:-
 - Purchase:
+  within
    * Within 1 year before, or
    * Within 2 years after the date of transfer
 - Construction:
-  * Within 3 years from the date of transfer
+   Within 3 years from the date of transfer

 ---